FuzzySecurity/PSKernel-Primitives/README.md

 ### Bitmap-Elevate

-A token stealing wrapper x32/64 which ingests a handle to a manager and worker bitmap.
-Note that the function requires "Get-LoadedModules", if you can find a way to leak the kernel image name/base then you can easily remove this requirement.
-This function also replaces the bitmap helpers, previously in the repo, as they are included in this new function.
+A token stealing wrapper for x32/64 which ingests a handle to a manager and worker bitmap.

+Note that this function has two methods, if supplied with a pointer to an arbitrary tagTHREADINFO object it can elevate the current process from low integrity.
+Without the tagTHREADINFO pointer it relies on NtQuerySystemInformation (Get-LoadedModules) to leak the base address of the ntkernel which requires medium integrity on Win8.1+.

 ```
+# MedIL token theft
+C:\PS> Bitmap-Elevate -ManagerBitmap $ManagerBitmap.BitmapHandle -WorkerBitmap $WorkerBitmap.BitmapHandle

+# LowIL token theft
-PS C:\> Bitmap-Elevate -ManagerBitmap $ManagerBitmap.BitmapHandle -WorkerBitmap $WorkerBitmap.BitmapHandle
+C:\PS> Bitmap-Elevate -ManagerBitmap $ManagerBitmap.BitmapHandle -WorkerBitmap $WorkerBitmap.BitmapHandle -ThreadInfo $ManagerBitmap.tagTHREADINFO

 ```